aginies/virt-scenario/README.md

 * metadata_data
 * only support 1 disk per VM

-# Example securevm
+# Example with securevm (Confidential Computing)

 virt-scenario currently only support setting Virtual Machine on AMD SEV or SEV-ES system.
 For more information about SUSE and SEV please refer to [SLES AMD SEV](href="https://documentation.suse.com/sles/15-SP4/single-html/SLES-amd-sev/).

 ## Prepare  Your VM

 virt-scenario provides different options to configure the Virtual Machine.
-In our example we will different parameter to suit our needs, most of this options provides completion using the [TAB] key:
+In our example we will set different parameters to suit our needs, most of them provides completion using the [TAB] key:

 ```